How to Collect Customer Data During Checkout in WordPress

 1. The Customer’s Name

 It may seem obvious, but some stripped-down checkout flows don’t ask for the customer’s name.
-In many cases, other data points are sufficient to identify the customer – like their email address, account number, home address, etc.
+In some cases, other data points are sufficient to identify the customer – like their email address, account number, and shipping address.

-Having your customers’ names will help if you have to email or call them at any point.
-It’s easier and more personable to ask for a customer by name rather than an email address or their account number.
+Having your customers’ names will help if you have to email or call them.
+It’s easier and more personal to ask for a customer by name rather than an email address or their account number.
 It’s a good way to personalize all of your correspondence, whether automated or direct.

 Fortunately, the customer’s name is an easy piece of data to acquire because no one feels burdened by giving it.
 Most people assume you need it.
-If you add a name field, most people’s browser will auto-populate it anyway.
+If you add a Name field, most people’s browsers will auto-populate it anyway.